intel/pepc/README.md

 * Pepc requires Python 3.9 or newer.
 * Run pepc as a superuser (e.g., using "sudo").
-* Many options need access to MSRs (Model Specific Registers), requiring the "msr" kernel driver Ensure the "msr" kernel driver is available, as some Linux distributions may disable it by default.
+* Many options need access to MSRs (Model Specific Registers), requiring the "msr" kernel driver.
+  Ensure the "msr" kernel driver is available, as some Linux distributions may disable it by default.